foraker/system_health/README.md

   end
   ```

-  each monitor should define a public instance method for `error_messages`
+  Each monitor should define a public instance method for `error_messages`
   as an array.
 If that array is empty then the data is good.
 When the
   data is bad, one or more error messages can be placed in that array.
   That is it!